-Nearly 20% of the U.S. population experiences knee pain, with the incidence and severity of pain increases with age.
-Those who experience stiff knee pain have difficulty moving the knee joint or loss of range of motion in the knee.
-These can be detrimental to the strength, flexibility and stability of the entire leg.
+Nearly 20% of the U.S. population experiences stiff knee pain, with the incidence and severity of pain increases with age.
+Those who experience knee pain have difficulty moving the knee joint or loss of range of motion in the knee.
+These can be detrimental to the strength, flexibility, and stability of the entire leg.
 The inability to bend or straighten your knee also has a negative effect on daily living.
-Here are some things you can do if you are experiencing stiff knee pain:

 Troubleshoot the Cause